$3.99

 Customers say

-Customers find the book engaging with many story arcs and well-developed characters with emotional depth.
-The writing quality improves over time, and the world-building creates an immersive experience.
-While some customers appreciate the good pace, others find it slow to start, and the emotional content receives mixed reactions, with some finding it surprisingly emotional while others say the plot lines go nowhere.
+Customers find the book's storytelling engaging with many story arcs, and appreciate its well-developed characters with emotional depth.
+Moreover, the writing quality improves over time, and the world-building creates an immersive experience.
+However, the pacing receives mixed reactions - while some find it a wonderful change of pace, others say it takes time to get into and can be exhausting.
+Additionally, the emotional content draws mixed responses, with customers noting it's surprisingly emotional at times, though some find the plot lines unfulfilling.

 Customers find the book's storytelling engaging, describing it as an expansive RPG narrative that maintains interest throughout.